rows/hiring/job descriptions/Product Education Specialist_Berlin.md

 * You have exceptional writing and visual communication skills, and excel at creating well-structured and clear content in text and video.
 * You abhor typos and value elegance as key drivers of a professional brand and user delight.
 * You are very knowledgeable about Rows’s product and our industry.

+# Nice to have

+* Proficient in design software (creating great GIFs and videos).
+* Proficient in data analysis (SQL).
+* Experience working in platform marketing within a SaaS company.
+* Experienced in the reality of services and APIs.
+* Experienced in writing content in the context of B2B SaaS.
+* Deep understating of bottoms-up SaaS models.

 ## Compensation and Perks
 - Expected Annual Gross Salary: To be discussed during the interview process.